sjproctor/rails_challenges/wildlife_tracker/README.md

-#### Story: As the consumer of the API, I want to see a validation error if the animals latin name matches exactly the common name. (done)
+#### Story: As the consumer of the API, I want to see a validation error if the animals latin name matches exactly the common name.
 - Add a test to check if the common_name and the latin_name are the same

 ```ruby